saffronprawn199/SADiLaR/train_word_vectors/ReadMe_embedding_tool.md

 ### This will train word vectors for fastText using SG:

-* ` python train_word_vectors.py --inFilePath English_all.csv --outFileName English --SG 1 --typeEmbedding fastText`
+* `python train_word_vectors.py --inFilePath English_all.csv --outFileName English --SG 1 --typeEmbedding fastText`

     **OR**

-* ` python train_word_vectors.py --inFilePath English_all.csv --outFileName English --SG 1 --CBOW 0 --typeEmbedding fastText
+* `python train_word_vectors.py --inFilePath English_all.csv --outFileName English --SG 1 --CBOW 0 --typeEmbedding fastText`
-Zulu_output_clean`

 ### This will train word vectors for fastText using CBOW: